haampie/IncompleteLU.jl/readme.md

 using Plots

 """
-Benchmarks a non-symmetric 64 × 64 × 64 problem
-with and without the ILU preconditioner.
+Benchmarks a non-symmetric n × n × n problem with and without the ILU preconditioner.
 """
 function mytest(n = 64)